GyoniA/AnomalyDetection/README.md

 ### Progress

-Added model saving and loading, extracted the data loading and preprocessing into a separate file.
+Added model saving and loading, extracted the data loading and pre-processing into a separate file.
-Added an Autoencoder mode and compared it with the other models.
+Added an Autoencoder model and compared it with the other models.

 ### Next week's goals
 - Improve model parameters